wongyouth/open_taobao/CHNAGELOG.md

 ## 2013-05-12

-pid is not required in config file, but will be load to config for compatibility.
+pid is not required in config file, but will be loaded to config for back compatibility.